One of Them

 “Oh, crap, dude!
 Weren’t you in love with him, since, like, birth?
 And then the mentor-ator made you stop seeing him?
 Oh, tough cookies, man!
 I feel for you, especially now that he’s looking so fine now.
 He doesn’t look like a nerd anymore!” she giggles.
 I blush.

 “Don’t blush!
 He’s a-looking!”
 Bailey announces, which made me blush even more.
-I could feel a hot gaze on me.
+I could feel a hot gaze on me, probably his.
 I whip my head to the side, oh so not subtle, and look over my shoulder.
 I see Beck staring at me again.
 He quickly looks away.